ZakirG/stickynotebooks/README.md

 This project was shelved.
-I planned it and decided not to build it, for now.
+Decided not to build it for now.
 Might revisit this later with Replit etc.
 ----------
 # StickyNotebooks